Last Updated on April 22, 2022 by asoulwindow

 While most tourists tend to flock to Thailand, they have little curiosity in Malaysia.
 However, little do they know that what wonderful opportunity they are missing out on!
 It is a wrong notion that Malaysia is expensive or the Kuala Lumpur hotels will not fit within the budget.
 In fact, Malaysia is simply ideal for all kind of travelers, no matter what budget.
 I have yet not been to Malaysia, but while researching for this blog, I realized it is exactly the kind of place I would love!

 One gets to enjoy two very distinct experiences here, the peninsula and Borneo.
 The peninsula or West Malaysia with modern capital, Kuala Lumpur offers a blend of Malay, Chinese and Indian flavors.
 Malaysian Borneo boasts of most interesting places and remote tribes.
-Malaysia is indeed a happy amix with some beautiful islands, colonial towns and exciting places to see.
+Malaysia is indeed a happy mix with some beautiful islands, colonial towns and exciting places to see.
 There are tea plantations, jungles, and beaches to explore while in Malaysia.
+Here is an ultimate 7 days itinerary to Malaysia.

 - Stay in Kuala Lumpur where travelers first arrive, and it is indeed a worthwhile destination that displays Chinese, Malay and Indian influences.
 It is the culinary capital of Malaysia along with interesting sights such as the Perdana Lake Gardens, Petronas Towers, and Menara KL Tower.
 Contact Traveloka Malaysia for a great booking experience and a fabulous time while here.